aig-hagen/aig_graph_component/README.md

 instance.deleteLink(["1-0", "2-2"])
 ```

-#### Changing Color of a Node
+#### Changing Color of Nodes and Links
-We can change the color of one or more existing node by their id or change the color of all existing ones.
+We can change the color of one or more existing nodes or links by their id or change the color of all existing ones.
 The color can be:
 - HTML Color Name
 - Hexadecimal
 - RGB
 - HSL / HSLA

-_This will not influence the color of nodes created in the future._
+_This will not influence the color of nodes or links created in the future._

 ```javascript